Siv-Marie/Siv-Marie/README.md

 ## Hi there 👋

+🌱 I’m currently learning Git!
+💬 Ask me about books or the gym.
+📫 How to reach me: call me, beep me if you wanna reach me!

 <!--
 **Siv-Marie/Siv-Marie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.